Driss-001/ELG5381_DDQN_RWA/README.md

 Working with Python 3.7-3.9, the environment uses stable-baseline3 2.0 and cuda 11.6 to train a model using an Nvidia gpu.
 Since the observation space is multidimensional branching dqn agent is used

+## Citation
+Modified crucial files from  [Optical RL-Gym](https://github.com/carlosnatalino/optical-rl-gym) for the environment to work(with gpu support) on stable-baselines3